Education, health and care needs assessment (EHCna)

 Working together with the educational setting and other professionals will ensure that your child remains at the centre of decisions about their special educational needs and provision.

-To request an EHC needs assessment (EHCna) for your child, you can download and complete request to assess form.
-All forms are available between section 6.4-6.8 in the Inclusion Toolkit.
+To request an EHC needs assessment (EHCna) for your child, you can download and complete a “request to assess” form.
+All forms are available in section 6 of the Inclusion Toolkit.

 This will help the panel to make an informed decision.